Folding screen: Korea

 The byeongpung (Korean: 병풍; "Folding screen") became significant during the period of Unified Silla (668–935).
 The most common uses for byeongpung were as decoration, as room dividers, or to block wind caused by draft from the Ondol heated floors which were common across Korea.
 Commonly depicted on Korean folding screens were paintings of landscapes as well as flowers and artistic renditions of calligraphy.
 Prominent byeongpung screens known as irworobongdo were important elements in the throne room of some Joseon kings, placed immediately behind the throne.
 Several examples of irworobongdo can be seen across palaces in Korea such as at Gyeongbok Palace, Changdeok Palace and Changgyeonggung.

+Another type of screen is the chaekgeori, with scholarly motifs such as books in a shelf.

 Common types of byeongpung produced during the Joseon dynasty included: